Online gambling laws in the United States depend on two things: the state you are in and the type of game you want to play.

 Gambling is strictly for individuals 18+ or 21+, depending on state laws.

-Which states currently allow legal online casino gambling?
+Which states have legal online casinos in 2026?

-Which states still prohibit most forms of online gambling?
+Which states prohibit most forms of online gambling?

 Are online gambling winnings taxable in the United States?